Teaching as Principled Practice

 Email:

 I will be using electronic mail to send you assignments, feedback, and other important documents, thus my expectation is that you check your Gustavus e-mail daily.
 Knowledge and application of sending, receiving, and attaching documents to e-mail is assumed for all students in this course.
+In addition, I generally respond to email within 24 hours and I usually read and respond to email from 6-7am and 7-8PM.

 Evaluation and Assignments